scottTomaszewski/curse-of-strahd/docs/Player Characters/Nox Vita.md

 Character Sheet: https://www.dndbeyond.com/characters/67724958

+## Box

+Not sure what this is, but Nox engages with it when others aren't watching

 ## Notes

 - Slept in a bed for the first time in [[Session 4#Rest at the Burgomaster Manor]]